Strategic guidelines, risks, and mitigation actions

 Treatment capacity (K equivalent inhabitants)

-District subdivision of aqueduct networks
+District subdivision of aqueduct networks (traditional territory)

 • Main strategic risks implicit in trends